mindswoosh/hello-world/README.md

 # hello-world
 Just another repository

-This is my first GitHub project.
+This is actually my second GitHub project.
 I want to use this for kalendre.com and also for uploading ClickMagick files.